 The Argument from Etymology

 Some people, such as pantheists, essentially define God and the Universe to be the same thing.
 But if they are the same thing, there is really no need to define them separately.
-There are also no theological implications to be a unity between God and the Universe.
+In the argument from etymology — which is the study of the history of words — there are no theological implications to be a unity between God and the Universe.
 It doesn’t tell us anything about morality, about good or evil, and it certainly doesn’t support an argument for the existence of the God of Abraham.

 The Argument from Ignosticism

-This is an argument that is very similar to the argument from etymology: the argument is essentially that the question of the existence of God is meaningless, because the term “God” has no unambiguous definition.
+The argument from ignosticism is very similar to the argument from etymology: the argument is essentially that the question of the existence of God is meaningless, because the term “God” has no unambiguous definition.
 Without a proper definition, it is conceptually impossible to have a meaningful argument about whether God does or does not exist.